hasura/graphql-engine/README.md

 * A simple example to echo the trigger payload.

-* Make a GraphQL mutation on some data update, from the serverless function (*write related data back into the database*).
+* Make a GraphQL mutation on some data update/insert, from the serverless function (*write related data back into the database*).

 * Asynchronously send a FCM/APNS push notification.